 “Adam (Kirby) said it was a pity he had to come around and through them.”

 King Of Comedy was having only his fifth run, having won the Listed Heron Stakes at Sandown on his previous start after.
 A softly-softly approach.

-If the Kingman colt continues to progress he should have the last laugh in a QIPCO British Champions Series race before the year is out.
+If the Kingman colt continues to progress he should have the last laugh in a QIPCO British Champions Series race before long.

 BCS Career statistics